kedacore/keda-docs/content/docs/2.13/scalers/prometheus.md

 - `Monitoring Data Reader` role needs to be assigned to workload identity (or pod identity) on the `Azure Monitor Workspace`.
 - No other auth (via `authModes`) can be provided with Azure Pod/Workload Identity Auth.
 - Prometheus query endpoint can be retreived from [Azure Monitor Workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/azure-monitor-workspace-overview) that was configured to ingest prometheus metrics.

+To gain a better understanding of creating a Prometheus trigger for Azure Monitor Managed Service for Prometheus, refer to [this example](#example-azure-monitor-managed-service-for-prometheus).

 #### Google Managed for Prometheus